The following opportunities are available for eligible religious and independent schools in New York State:

 Fax: (518) 474-4674

-For the 2019-2020 school year, $30 million was appropriated for the MST program.
-Education Law § 3037(2)(b), which authorizes the program, provides that in the event that the applications for reimbursement exceed the $30 million appropriation, then each applicant shall only be reimbursed in an amount equal to the percentage each such applicant represents to the total of all applications submitted.
-Since the total approved applications submitted for reimbursement under such section totaled $74,350,286, staff prorated each approved application by approximately 40.35%, which represents the percentage of the appropriation compared to the total approved reimbursable claims.
+For the 2020-2021 school year, the Legislature appropriated $30 million for the program.
+Education Law § 3037(2)(b), which authorizes the program, anticipated the possibility that applications for reimbursement would exceed the appropriation amount.
+It stipulated that in such a scenario, each applicant shall only be reimbursed in an amount equal to the percentage each such applicant represents to the total of all applications submitted.
+Since the total approved applications submitted for reimbursement under such section totaled $89,911,520, staff prorated each approved application by approximately 33%.
+This figure represents the percentage of the appropriation amount compared to the total amount of approved claims.